Unaccompanied Refugee Minors Program

 - Expenses incurred in establishing legal responsibility

 The Office of Refugee Resettlement and DSHS work together to provide a smooth transition for unaccompanied refugee children.
 DSHS contracts with Lutheran Community Services Northwest and Catholic Community Services to provide direct services to refugee minors.
 The enrollment ceiling is currently at 100 slots annually.

 There’s always a need for caring and loving families to foster refugee children.
-For more information about how to become a Refugee Foster Parent under this program, please contact one our URM Providers below:
+For more information about how to become a Refugee Foster Parent under this program, please contact one of our URM Providers below:

 Additional information about becoming a foster parent in Washington state, can be found at the Department of Social and Health Services, Children's Administration website.